ClearEyesFullHearts/kafka-express/README.md

   end(), // function to call to end the request-response cycle } = res;
 ```
-The request object is an event dispatcher and emits the 'request-ended' event when the request cycle ends.
+The request object is an event dispatcher and emits the 'close' event when the request cycle ends.

 The "Topic" object replaces the Router object.
 Note that you can only mount a topic to the application and not on one another.
 ```javascript